Code42 Incydr brings together three dimensions to quickly and accurately detect and help you respond to insider risks and potential threats:

 - Have roles that give you access to Incydr features.
 See Roles for Incydr.

-- Enable endpoint monitoring or configure endpoint data collection (Incydr Basic and Advanced only).
+- Enable endpoint monitoring or configure endpoint data collection (Incydr Basic, Advanced, and Gov F1 only).

 To protect your data and help detect, investigate, and respond to insider risks, Incydr provides the following features and abilities:

 The Risk Exposure dashboard gives you a visible representation of where and how your data is moving so that you can quickly grasp file events that need your attention.
 Use the risk indicators to further help you focus your initial investigations on more risky file activity.

 Insider Risk Trends dashboard

 The Insider Risk Trends dashboard shows how risk in your organization changes over time.
 The dashboard shows fluctuations in the number of users causing risky file events, the departments that cause the most untrusted events, the types of files involved in exfiltration events, and the vectors by which that untrusted activity occurs.

 You can use these trends to identify where to focus controls, training, and engagement to improve your organization's risk profile.
 For more information, see View Insider Risk Trends for your organization.

 Alerts give you visibility into when important data may be leaving your company.
 Alerts automatically notify you about file activity occurring along a number of exposure vectors.
 You can create multiple alert rules to alert you for different exposure types, severities, and users causing the file activity.

 The All Users list shows all of the users in your Code42 environment sorted by the highest number of critical-severity file events, then by high-severity file events.
 On this list, you can see the risk indicators associated with a user's file events and see more details about their most recent file activity.
 For more information, see All Users reference.